bortch/Revealable/readme.md

 The artist [g56d](https://www.g56d.art/) offers a series of OnChain NFTs that vary in rarity.

-He does not want the collector to be aware of the differences in the intrinsic qualities of each NFT and thus avoid that some people buy the best ones first and the others do not want to buy the others anymore.
+He doesn't want the collector to be aware of the differences in the intrinsic qualities of each NFT and thus avoid that some people buy the best ones first and the others do not want to buy the others anymore.

 > Each NFT should have an equal chance of being bought.